-The effective term of the Fair Rules shall be from the time when (i) the proposal for amendment to the articles of incorporation of the Company as described in 4.(3) is adopted and (ii) the proposal for gratis allotment of stock acquisition rights as described in 4.(3) is adopted at the 89th ordinary general meeting of shareholders until the close of the ordinary general meeting of shareholders to be held in 2010; provided, however, that even before the expiration of such effective term, the Fair Rules shall be abolished, at the time of the resolution if the board of directors resolves to abolish the Fair Rules.
-When the board of directors resolves to revise or change the Fair Rules before the expiration of the effective term (any such substantial revision of or change to the Fair Rules shall require the approval of a general meeting of such revision or change or other necessary information.
-In order to renew the Fair Rules upon the expiration of the effective term stated above, the board of directors shall obtain the approval of a general meeting of shareholders (with a majority of the voting rights)), the board of directors shall promptly disclose the details of such revision or change or other necessary information.
-In order to renew the Fair Rules upon the expiration of the effective term stated above, the board of directors shall obtain the approval of a general meeting of shareholders (with a majority of the voting rights).
+The effective term of the continued Fair Rules shall be from the time when the proposal for gratis allotment of stock acquisition rights as described in 4.(3) in relation to the Fair Rules is adopted at the 92nd ordinary general meeting of shareholders until the close of the ordinary general meeting of shareholders to be held in 2013; provided, however, that even before the expiration of such effective term, the Fair Rules shall be abolished, at the time of the resolution if the board of directors resolves to abolish the Fair Rules.
+When the board of directors resolves to revise or change the Fair Rules before the expiration of the effective term (any such substantial revision of or change to the Fair Rules shall require the approval of a general meeting of shareholders (with a majority of the voting rights held by the shareholders who are present thereat and are eligible for exercising their voting rights)), the board of directors shall promptly disclose the details of such revision or change or other necessary information.
+In order to further renew and continue the Fair Rules upon the expiration of the effective term stated above, the board of directors shall obtain the approval of a general meeting of shareholders (with a majority of the voting rights held by the shareholders who are present thereat and are eligible for exercising their voting rights).